 As the custodian of over 400 historic places, dating from prehistory to the Cold War, English Heritage is uniquely placed to explain English history.
 We also look after London's Blue Plaque scheme, and care for half a million artefacts.
-Explore these pages to find out more, whether you're preparing for a visit, looking for teaching materials, or carrying out research of your own.
+Explore these pages to find out more.